mcohen01/node-quickbooks/README.md

 <a name="findClasses" />
 #### findClasses(criteria, callback)

-Finds all Classs in Quickbooks, optionally matching the specified criteria
+Finds all Classs in QuickBooks, optionally matching the specified criteria

 __Arguments__